8 Easy Ways to Save Energy This Fall

 09/20/2024

-Here are eight easy ways to save energy this fall:
+Here are our eight clever tips to save energy this fall:

 1. Seal outlets, switches and wall plates.
 Although they may seem inconsequential, outlets, switches and wall plates that leak cold air could have an impact on your heating expenses this season.
 An easy fix is to purchase foam gaskets made just for such applications.
 After you’ve picked up a few from your local home improvement store or online, simply unscrew your outlet and switch plates from the wall and apply these self-sticking energy savers.
 Then reconnect your outlet and switch plates to the wall.